 *Ultra Course Time Limits – Ultra runners must complete the first loop before the last wave of the Full Marathon begins, at 6:32AM.
 In order to qualify as an official Ultra finisher, runners must finish the second loop within 6 hours.
 If runners are unable to finish the first loop within the allotted time, runners may not be allowed to start the second loop.
 All runners that are still running after the course is closed will be asked to continue running on the sidewalk.

 Headphones, and running vests holding water bottles are allowed on course.
-All hydration packs and backpacks are prohibited.
+All hydration packs (ie backpack with a water bladder) and backpacks are prohibited.
 Only the 5K has a stroller division.
 Runners with strollers are required to start in the last wave for safety purposes.